vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 :::
 ### 3. Buy a Kitty
 #### A. Check a Kitty is for Sale
 We can use the `set_price()` function to check if the Kitty is for sale.
-We've simplified things such that any Kitty with the price of 0 means that the Kitty is not for sale.
+Remember that we've simplified things such that any Kitty with the price of 0 means that the Kitty is not for sale.

 #### B. Making a Payment